NjayGaringarao/JRPS_IMS/README.md

 Welcome to **JRPS IMS**!
 This application is designed to digitally manage inventory using the .NET framework's Windows Forms.

 - **Developed:** November 2023
-- **Purpose:** A sample project for learning and exploring VB.NET WinForms development
+- **Purpose:** A project for the partial fulfillment in the subject CC102 Computer Programming 2
 - **Platform:** Windows Forms Application (GUI-based)

 ## Getting Started